jakozbek/dotfiles/README.md

 # Dependencies
 The installation of these configuration files relies on [stow](https://github.com/aspiers/stow/).

+You can install most of the prereqs via the command `./install-prereqs`

 For installation instructions on a mac, please see the [documentation here](https://macappstore.org/stow/).